willstMSFT/microsoft-365-docs/microsoft-365/commerce/licenses/downloads-faq1.md

 For non-IT Pros, the step-by-step instructions in [How to install Office 2019 installation files not found in VLSC](/office/troubleshoot/installation/how-to-download-office-install-not-in-vlsc).

-## Download Microsoft 365 for Mac
+### Download Microsoft 365 for Mac

 To run a volume licensing version of Microsoft 365 for Mac, you must download and install the following files:

 - The [Volume License (VL) Serializer](/deployoffice/mac/volume-license-serializer) package located in the Microsoft 365 for Mac download file.
 - The [Microsoft 365 for Mac installation package](/officeupdates/update-history-office-for-mac#most-current-packages-for-office-for-mac).
 Installer package files for individual applications are also available in the Microsoft 365 admin center.
 Microsoft 365 for Mac doesn’t require a product key because the VL Serializer is used to activate a volume licensed version of Microsoft 365 for Mac.

-## Convert Windows Server evaluation edition with volume licensing download version
+## Convert from evaluation versions to volume licensing download versions

+This section contains information about how to convert evaluation editions of Windows Server or Microsoft SQl Server to volume licensing versions.

+### Convert Windows Server evaluation edition

 Before you deploy Windows Server volume licensing download files, there are important considerations if you are upgrading from an Evaluation Edition of Window Server.